lKvasiKl/Meetup-API/README.md

 If you have an account with the _Admin_ role, you can use all endpoints.

 ### [POST] /Event
-Endpoint for adding a new event.
+Endpoint for adding a new event in DB.
 One event can have several organizers and ыpeakers.
 To add, their name is indicated.
 They must also exist in the database.
 Date and time must be written in the format `yyyy-dd-mmThh-mm`
+>We cannot add a new event with an organizer (speaker) that is not in the database.

 Add event request body:
 ```